Bringing Birders Together Statewide

 Supporting COA Means Helping CT Birds and Birders

 COA provides many services for no fee but we can’t do it without your help.
-If you enjoy the CTBirds listserv email, birding calendar, workshops, two great quarterly publications, or behind-the-scenes support for birds and habitat throughout the state, then join us.

 Annual COA membership now runs for one year from the date you join.
 A renewing member should log in to renew his/her membership.
 New members should register with an account before purchasing a membership.
 Learn more here.